RAID Logs: The PM Tool Nobody Uses Right (And How to Fix It)

 The RAID log as early warning system

-At a global retailer, I managed a program with 40+ integration dependencies across internal teams and external vendors.
+At a global retailer I managed a program with 40+ integration dependencies across internal teams and external vendors.
 The RAID log became the primary tool for predicting problems before they hit.
 When I saw three dependencies from the same team trending yellow at the same time, I didn't wait for the slip.
 I escalated the pattern, and we shifted resources before any of them went red.

-Starting from scratch vs. reviving a dead one
+Starting fresh vs. reviving a dead one

 If your RAID log is currently a graveyard, don't try to update everything at once.
 You'll spend hours and still end up with stale data.
 Instead: